Photo: Dolphin and Whale Watching Cruises

 At the Clog Barn, there is a miniature Dutch Village complete with waterfalls, a locomotive, canals and windmills.
 And yes, you can buy wooden clogs there.

 Glenreagh Mountain Railway - Ride a historic steam train.
 The Pet Porpoise Pool allows you to swim with the dolphins.

-Water and Adventure Sports are also big attractions here, try your hand at whitewater rafting, abseiling, surfing, game fishing and canoeing.
-At the Solitary Islands Marine Park, stretching 75kms northwards from Coffs.
+Water and Adventure Sports are also big attractions here, try your hand at whitewater rafting, abseiling, surfing, game fishing and canoeing at the Solitary Islands Marine Park.
+Thhe park stretches 75kms northwards from Coffs.
 Here, the tropical and the southern cooler temperature currents meet, providing plenty of diversity in the marine life.

 There is a large variety of stays available in Coffs and the surrounding area in the form of everything from hostels and backpackers to farmstays, bed and breakfasts, caravan parks, self contained units, hotels, motels and some very nice resorts.